Betsy Aidem: Film work

 Her earliest film work was in the 1982 film A Little Sex, where she played a passer-by.
 In 1985, she appeared in the television film Kojak: The Belarus File as Elissa Barak.

 She appeared in Sarah Daggar-Nickson's 2018 film A Vigilante which starred Olivia Wilde, Morgan Spector and Kyle Catlett.
 Also that year she was in Aeris, a film about a couple adopting a sick kitten.

 Television shows

-Her work on television shows includes reoccurring roles on The High Life as Irene, and as Dr. Sloane on Law & Order: Special Victims Unit.
+Her work on television shows includes recurring roles on The High Life as Irene, and as Dr. Sloane on Law & Order: Special Victims Unit.